 Banks, meanwhile, also had a lifetime of support at home: His wife, Cherry Banks, was a founding professor of the UW Bothell School of Educational Studies, and she gave her husband advice and support when he started the UW Center for Multicultural Education in 1992.
 (It’s now called the Banks Center for Educational Justice.)

-As Professor Banks joins his wife in retirement, we asked him a series of questions submitted by fellow faculty and campus leaders.
+As Professor Banks joins his wife in retirement in January 2019, we asked him a series of questions submitted by fellow faculty and campus leaders.

 What really kept me going was a belief in the possibilities.
 Also, I had faith.
 Part of that faith was spiritual.
 Part of that faith came from growing up Black in the segregated South, where you had to believe that you could make change in order to survive.